Kristfur/the-fire-pit/README.md

 > As a staff member, I want to see all reservations so that I can get the tables ready for the customers.

 Acceptance Criteria:
-* Only the staff memebers can view all reservations.
+* Only the staff members can view all reservations.

 Implementation:
-* The staff members have unique permissions wich allows them to view all reservations.
-The can search each reservation by booking reference and by date so that the resturaunt can run smoothly
+* The staff members have unique permissions which allows them to view all reservations.
+The can search each reservation by booking reference and by date so that the restaurant can run smoothly

 User Story:
-> As a staff memebr, I want to change any reservation, so that all reservations can stay up-to-date.
+> As a staff member, I want to change any reservation, so that all reservations can stay up-to-date.

 Acceptance Criteria:
-* Only the staff memebers can change all reservations.
+* Only the staff members can change all reservations.

 Implementation:
-* The staff members have uninque permissions to be able to edit and/or cancel a booking in case a customer calls by phone wanting to change their booking.
+* The staff members have unique permissions to be able to edit and/or cancel a booking in case a customer calls by phone wanting to change their booking.
 This way the staff can change the booking and keep it up to date.

 User Story:
-> As a staff member, I want to be able to change the capacity of the resturaunt, so that we can do outdoor dining and our reservation capacity reflects that.
+> As a staff member, I want to be able to change the capacity of the restaurant, so that we can do outdoor dining and our reservation capacity reflects that.

 Acceptance Criteria:
 * The staff can change the number of available tables for reservations.